-Inconceivable: on the —a gigantic, hot, thermonuclear sphere—there is also rain.
-This rain, made of superheated plasma, is known as coronal rain, as it forms in the corona of our star—the outer layer of its atmosphere.
-Researchers from the Institute for Astronomy (IfA) at the University of Hawaii have reported that this phenomenon is linked to the rapid movement of elements such as iron, silicon, and magnesium.
+Believe it or not, it rains on the Sun — though not like on Earth.
+This rain, made of superheated plasma, is called coronal rain because it forms in the corona, the outer layer of the Sun’s atmosphere.
+Researchers at the Institute for Astronomy (IfA) at the University of Hawaii report that the phenomenon is linked to rapid movements of elements such as iron, silicon, and magnesium.

-Scientists explained that rain on the Sun is somewhat similar to rain on Earth.
-It consists, in particular, of “cooled” dense droplets that fall from the Sun’s corona to its surface.
+Scientists say rain on the Sun is similar to rain on Earth in one way: cooled, dense blobs fall from the corona toward the surface.

 But overall, it’s a completely different phenomenon

-Thus, solar rain consists of plasma—electrically charged gas with temperatures reaching millions of degrees.
-When coronal rain falls, it reveals another, usually invisible feature of the Sun: magnetism.
-Since plasma carries an electric charge, it follows the star’s magnetic fields, forming gigantic arcs as it descends.
-These arcs can reach heights equivalent to five stacked Earths, as reported by Science Alert.
+So, solar rain is plasma — electrically charged gas with temperatures reaching millions of degrees.
+When coronal rain falls, it reveals another usually invisible feature of the Sun: magnetism.
+Because the plasma is charged, it follows the star’s magnetic field lines, forming gigantic arcs as it descends.
+Those arcs can reach heights equal to five stacked Earths, according to Science Alert.

-This rain often occurs after powerful .
-However, until now, it was unclear how it forms.
-Despite extensive research, coronal rain remained a mystery.
+This rain often occurs after powerful solar eruptions.
+However, until now, scientists didn’t know how it formed.
+Despite extensive study, coronal rain remained a mystery.

-Now, researchers have discovered that this phenomenon may depend on material flows caused by the uneven distribution of elements in the Sun’s corona.
-This finding challenges the assumption embedded in previous models of the solar atmosphere, which suggested that the composition of elements was constant.
+Now researchers have discovered that the phenomenon may depend on material flows caused by an uneven distribution of elements in the Sun’s corona.
+This finding challenges a basic assumption in previous models of the solar atmosphere: that elemental composition was constant.

 “It’s interesting that when we allowed elements like iron to change over time, the models eventually matched what we observe on the Sun,” Benavitz noted.